 - *Speech and language assessment as needed

-- Feedback Appointment: A feedback session is held after the 3rd testing appointment.
+- Feedback Appointment: A feedback session is held after the testing appointments.
 At this meeting, our team will discuss with you our diagnostic impressions and treatment recommendations.

 - Follow-up Appointment: Our clinical social worker will meet with you again to follow-up on your assessment, answer any questions you have regarding our team’s recommendations or any other issues/concerns, and help you connect with appropriate services at UCSF or in the community.